reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

   }
 }
 ```
-Here we are creating a aws EC2 instance named "vm-web" of type "t2.micro" using an ami `ami-830c94e3`.
+Here we are creating a aws EC2 instance named "vm-web" of type `t2.micro` using an ami `ami-830c94e3`.
 We also define two tags with names - `Name` and `Env`.
 We can also see the three main parts of configuration :
 1. Provider
 2. Resource: We define our infrastructure in terms of resources.
 Example of a resource could be an EC2 instance, a S3 bucket, lambda function or their equivalents from other providers.
-We represent these resources in the form of a configuration in a text file using HCL.
+We represent these resources in the form of a configuration in a text file in HCL syntax.

 3. Terraform block

-### Initialize the Workspace
+### Initializing the Workspace
 We will now initialize the workspace folder by running the command:

 ```shell